invoke-ai/InvokeAI/docs/contributing/MODEL_MANAGER.md

 This method will block until all the active jobs in the queue have reached a terminal state (completed, errored or cancelled).

+#### queue.wait_for_job(job, [timeout])

+This method will block until the indicated job has reached a terminal state (completed, errored or cancelled).
+If the optional timeout is provided, the call will block for at most timeout seconds, and raise a TimeoutError otherwise.

 #### jobs = queue.list_jobs()